Disco Elysium: Reception

-Disco Elysium received "universal acclaim" according to review aggregator Metacritic, with it being praised for its narrative and conversational systems.
-PC Gamer praised the game for its depth, freedom, customization, and storytelling and called it one of the best RPGs on the PC.
-IGN praised the game's open world and compared it favorably to The Witcher 3 and Red Dead Redemption 2, despite being much smaller.
+Disco Elysium received "universal acclaim" according to review aggregator website Metacritic, with it being praised for its narrative and conversational systems.
+PC Gamer praised the game for its depth, freedom, customisation, and storytelling and called it one of the best RPGs on the PC.
+IGN praised the game's open world and compared it favourably to The Witcher 3 and Red Dead Redemption 2, despite being much smaller.
 The Washington Post said that the game is "conspicuously well written".
 GameSpot awarded it a 10 out of 10, their first perfect score since 2017.
 PCGamesN wrote that the game set new genre standards for exploration and conversation systems.
-Conversely, Eurogamer criticized the game for not offering enough choice in role-playing and for a distinct lack of focus.
+Conversely, Eurogamer criticised the game for not offering enough choice in role-playing and for a distinct lack of focus.

+In a review of Disco Elysium in Black Gate, Joshua Dinges said "The nihilistic world is remarkably well fleshed out, the non-player characters earnestly realized, and the myriad plot threads extremely engaging.
+You may have no idea what to do fifty percent of the time, but will still find yourself spending every available minute of the day carrying out nebulous tasks and exploring your fascinating surroundings.
+Surroundings which, I will add, are all gorgeously represented in the style of expressionist watercolors."

-The Final Cut is the highest-rated PC game on Metacritic.
-It was re-reviewed by IGN and Game Informer, both of which praised the addition of voice lines and new quests.
+Disco Elysium: The Final Cut was reviewed by IGN and Game Informer, both of which praised the addition of voice lines and new quests.
 The PlayStation releases were initially found to have game-breaking bugs that made some of the quests impossible to finish.

+As of September 2025, Disco Elysium sold more than five million copies.